godotengine/godot-docs/classes/class_spheremesh.rst

 | *Getter* | get_is_hemisphere()      |
 +----------+--------------------------+

 Determines whether a full sphere or a hemisphere is created.
 Attention: To get a regular hemisphere the height and radius of the sphere have to equal.
-Defaults to false.
+Defaults to ``false``.

 .. _class_SphereMesh_property_radial_segments: